pnp/PnP/Samples/MVCTaxonomyPicker/README.md

 ## No need to ensure you trigger the creation of an add-in web ##
 When you build a provider hosted add-in it does not necessarily have an add-in web associated with it whereas a SharePoint hosted add-in always has an add-in web.

-This TaxonomyPicker control uses CSOM object model from C# thus it does not require no add-in web.
+This TaxonomyPicker control uses server-side CSOM object model thus it does not require an add-in web.
-Since the Taxonomy Picker control uses the CSOM object model from JavaScript it's required to have an add-in web.

 ## Add-In permissions ##
 The Taxonomy Picker communicates with SharePoint's Managed Metadata Service, which requires special permissions in the add-in model.
 Working with Closed TermSets will require Read permission on the Taxonomy permission scope.
 To enable the creation of new terms in Open TermSets, the add-in will require Write permission on the Taxonomy permission scope.
 These permissions can be set in the AppManifest.xml as seen below: